 In the case of fast-hardening concrete, also known as fast-setting concrete or fixed concrete, further contents come into play in addition to or instead of the components described above.

-Cement in particular is a special, fast-setting cement (fast-setting cement, lightning cement).
+Cement in particular is a special, fast-setting cement (quick setting cement, lightning cement).

 Other binders added to the concrete mix also lead to a faster compound, catalysts accelerate the chemical process of setting, etc. As the setting is accelerated, the hardening process is also more rapid.